 To ensure your database is prepared for migration:

-Verify that vCenter Server can communicate with the local database.
+- Verify that vCenter Server can communicate with the local database.
 See Verify That vCenter Server Can Communicate with the Local Database.

 During the migration of vCenter Server to vCenter Server Appliance, the installer: